Effective June 1, 2021

 - All persons making a delivery are required to wear a face covering and gloves when dropping off deliveries.
 In light of the immunocompromised population we are serving, the relaxed restrictions in Colorado DO NOT APPLY to There With Care.

-- Face coverings and gloves are available for anyone delivering if needed, upon arrival for the pick-up.
+- Face coverings and gloves are available for anyone delivering if needed.

-- STRICT NO CONTACT PROTOCOL must be followed when making deliveries.
-It is crucial that the delivery person stay 6 feet away from the families, volunteers and staff at all times during the deliveries to keep everyone safe.
+- NO CONTACT PROTOCOL must be followed when making deliveries.
+It is crucial that the delivery person stay 6 feet away from the families at all times during the deliveries to keep everyone safe.

 - There are no exceptions to the social distancing of more than 6 feet when making a delivery.